raihan2bd/resort-booking-back-end/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-We want to give a big thanks to Microverse for giving us the change to achieve this milestone We also want to thank [Murat Korkmaz](https://www.behance.net/muratk) for his [design](https://www.behance.net/gallery/26425031/Vespa-Responsive-Redesign), that our project is based on.
+We want to give a big thanks to Microverse for giving us the chance to achieve this milestone We also want to thank [Murat Korkmaz](https://www.behance.net/muratk) for his [design](https://www.behance.net/gallery/26425031/Vespa-Responsive-Redesign), that our project is based on.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>